IHE/RAD.IMR/input/pagecontent/RAD-Y3.md

 ##### 2:3.Y3.4.1.3 Expected Actions

-The Responder shall be capable of processing, all query parameters listed above.
+The Responder shall be capable of processing, all query parameters according to Table 2:3.Y3.4.1.2.1-1 above.

 The Responder shall process the query to discover the DiagnosticReport entries that match the search parameters given.